10 Best Solar Companies in Fullerton, CA

 Check Licensing

-Verify that your solar installer is properly licensed.
-This help guarantee that the work is done properly using current best installation practices.
-There are five specific levels of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
-For a contractor to earn a license, an installer must complete a highly comprehensive educational series, gain four years of field experience, and pass written exams.
+It's imperative that your solar installer has the proper licensing.
+This ensures that the work is done properly using current best installation practices.
+There are five different levels of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
+To earn licensure, a contractor must take a highly comprehensive educational series, gain four years of field experience, and pass written exams.

 Read Customer Reviews